neuronsimulator/nrn/simctrl/bbsavestate.rst

         State of the model is saved in files within the subdirectory, `out`.
     The file `out/tmp` contains the value of t.
 Other files have the filename format tmp.<gid>.<rank> .
 Only in the case of multisplit is it possible to have the same gid in more than one filename.
+Note that the out folder needs to be created by the user prior to a call to save_test().

         To prepare for a restore, the tmp.<gid>.<rank> files should be copied from the `out` subfolder to a subfolder called `in`, with the filename